 In early recovery from drug/alcohol addictions, as with other addictions as well, there are things that "trigger" the recovering addict into thinking that may result in relapse behavior.
 From one addict to the next, these things will have similarities as well as differences, depending upon the person and the addiction.

-Examples of situations or items that may trigger a relapse to alcohol use/abuse would be a time of day when the recovering addict would normally have their first cocktail or a time of day when they would begin their drinking behavior if a consistent pattern had been established.
-Another might be seeing a commercial on television portraying a particular favorite brand of wine, beer or alcohol.
-Scenes of drinking behaviors in movies or portrayed on television could also trigger that response, as well as certain objects that were significant in the drinking history of someone, such as a favorite martini glass or shot glass.
-Other triggers for recovering addicts can be the smell of a favorite beverage or driving by a bar or liquor store that was a favorite during their drinking days.
+Examples of situations or items that may trigger a relapse to alcohol use/abuse would be a time of day when the recovering addict would normally have their first cocktail.
+Another might be seeing a commercial on television portraying a particular favorite brand of alcohol.
+Scenes of drinking behaviors in movies or portrayed on television could also be triggers, as can the smell of a favorite beverage or driving by a bar or liquor store that was a favorite during their drinking days.
 Even driving in the same neighborhood or on the same street may bring up memories that are uncomfortable and difficult to contain.